pielas/ror-sandbox/README.md

 > :warning: Each service has been intended to run from dedicated script which configures environment variables used in docker-compose.yml, builds proper image and runs it.
 If you want to use docker-compose directly check section "Using docker-compose manually"

 There are few dedicated scripts to run services, prepare env for custom use and clean env from data.
-Scripts which are used to run services are starting in terminal attached mode.
-It's done this way to make it less likely that you will forgot to reload service after config change or service would be left running in background.
+Scripts that are used to run services are starting in terminal attached mode.
+It's done this way to make it less likely that you will forget to reload service after config change or service would be left running in the background.
 To stop service press `Ctrl+C`.

-Each script was intended to be executed from root sandbox directory.
+Each script was intended to be executed from the root sandbox directory.
 Using it from other directories will fuck up hardcoded paths.
 Here's a list of all scripts:

 * `run_elasticsearch.sh` - will build and run Elasticsearch service.
-* `run_kibana.sh` - will build and run Kibana service.
-You can use optional `--eshome` or `-e` parameter to run Kibana OSS dedicated to work with `eshome` ES instance located in `elasticsearch-readonlyrest-plugin` repository.
+* `run_kibana.sh` - will build and run the Kibana service.
+You can use the optional `--eshome` or `-e` parameter to run Kibana OSS dedicated to work with `eshome` ES instance located in `elasticsearch-readonlyrest-plugin` repository.
 * `run_elasticsearch_and_kibana.sh` - will build and run both Elasticsearch and Kibana.
-Using `Ctrl+C` on this script will stop both services, so if you want to have possibility to restart just one service use above scripts starting single service.
+Using `Ctrl+C` on this script will stop both services, so if you want to have possibility to restart just one service use the above scripts starting a single service.
 * `prepare_dc_for_custom_use.sh` - will prepare sandbox to use docker-compose manually.
 Remember to use it with `source ./prepare_dc_for_custom_use.sh`
 * `clean.sh` - will bring down and remove all containers.
 Elasticsearch data will be removed by this command.
 * `clean_all.sh` - will do exactly what command above, additionally removing volumes with Kibana cache.

 ### Using docker-compose manually
-If you want to have more control over how services are executed you can use script which will configure all env variables required by docker-compose, so it will be possible to execute docker-compose directly without using dedicated scripts.
-It's less convenient than using scripts because you have to remember to execute prepare script after each change to `env_configuration` file, so it's possible that you will run app with old settings.
+If you want to have more control over how services are executed you can use the script which will configure all env variables required by docker-compose, so it will be possible to execute docker-compose directly without using dedicated scripts.
+It's less convenient than using scripts because you have to remember to execute prepare script after each change to `env_configuration` file, so you may run an app with old settings.

 Here's how to use it:
 1. Go to sandbox directory using `cd`